 Records will be kept up to date and reviewed regularly by the DSL to evidence and support actions taken by staff in discharging their safeguarding arrangements.
+Checklists and supervision toolkits available on safeguarding schools webpage.

 The file can be non-active in terms of monitoring i.e. a child is no longer LAC, subject to a child protection plan.
 If future concerns then arise it can be re-activated and indicated as such on the front sheet and on the chronology as new information arises.